spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 [#dev](https://spinnakerteam.slack.com/messages/dev/) with a message that the release candidate is now validated and can be tested.

-    > You are now welcome to test out the new release candidate ${RELEASE} by running
+    > You are now welcome to test out the new release candidate for ${RELEASE} by running
     > ```
     > hal config version edit --version ${RELEASE_BRANCH}-latest-unvalidated
     > ```